-Notes on the evidence in Section: II.2.3.1 and the evidence table in the Method Report, Appendix 11.4.1.
+Notes on the evidence in Section: II.2.3.1 and the evidence table in the Method Report, Appendix

 1.3.1.3.4.
-What are the goals of cognitive behavioral therapy for children/adolescents with ADHD from school-age onwards?

-If a child/adolescent undergoes cognitive behavioral therapy in individual or group format, a broad spectrum of possible treatment goals should be considered, including the improvement of social skills in contact with peers, problem solving ability, impulse and self-control, listening skills and organizational and self-management skills as well as skills to control emotions and express them adequately.
+What are the goals of cognitive behavioral therapy for children/adolescents with spectrum of possible treatment goals should be considered, including the improvement of social skills in contact with peers, problem solving ability, impulse and self-control, listening skills and organizational and self-management skills as well as skills to control emotions and express them adequately.
 Active learning strategies should be practiced and rewards introduced aimed at using learning strategies and achieving learning goals.